benjief/COMP-2800-Team-BBY-19-GreenQuest/README.md

 ├── .vs                            # vs
-├── .vscode                        # Folder for the live server settings port ├── jquery_plugins                 # Folder for plugins like the jquery star-rating feature ├── mergelog                       # File with all the merge history └── README.md                      # README file
+├── .vscode                        # Folder for the live server settings port ├── jquery_plugins                 # Folder for plugins like the jquery star-rating feature ├── mergelog                       # File with all the firestore merge history ├── index.html                     # Landing page
+├── 404.html                       # Error page
+└── README.md                      # README file

 It has the following subfolders and files: